bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

     100 <= 1;  //false
 ```

-The "triple equals" ( === ) must not be confused with a single equal sign (which indicates assigning a vaslue to a variable).
-The triple equal will conpare everything about the two items, including type, and return if they are exactly equal or not:
+The "triple equals" ( === ) must not be confused with a single equal sign (which indicates assigning a value to a variable).
+The triple equal will compare everything about the two items, including type, and return if they are exactly equal or not:
 (Something to note: there is a "double equals" ( == ) which will compare two items, but it will NOT take into account their types (1 == "1" //true).
 Due to this, it is considered bad practice to use the double equal.
 We would like to see you always using the triple, and you will always see us using it.)

 ```javascript